AqwamCreates/DataPredict/docs/APIDesign.md

 * Both takes in modelParameters (matrix) and numberOfData (integer) in order.

-* calculateRegularizaion() returns regularization values for modelParameters (matrix).
+* calculateRegularization() returns regularization values for modelParameters (matrix).

 * calculateRegularizationDerivatives() returns regularization values for costFunctionDerivatives (matrix).